JuBiotech/peak-performance/paper/paper.md

 ![](./Fig3_PP-standalone.png)
 __Figure 1:__ Overview of the pre-manufactured data analysis pipeline featured in $\texttt{PeakPerformance}$.

-Before using $\texttt{PeakPerformance}$, the user has to supply raw data files containing a NumPy array with time in the first and intensity in the second dimension.
+Before using $\texttt{PeakPerformance}$, the user has to supply raw data files containing a NumPy array with time in the first and intensity in the second dimension for each peak and place them in one directory.
-For each peak, such a file has to be provided according to the naming convention specified in $\texttt{PeakPerformance}$'s documentation and gathered in one directory.
 If a complete time series of a 30 - 90 min LC-MS/MS run were to be submitted to the program, however, the target peak would make up an extremely small portion of this data.
 Additionally, other peaks with the same mass and fragmentation pattern may have been observed at different retention times.
 Therefore, it was decided from the outset that in order to enable proper peak fitting, only a fraction of such a time series with a range of 3 - 5 times the peak width and roughly centered on the target peak would be accepted as an input.